maryjohnben/mary-portfolio/README.md

 #### Updates Coming Soon...

-<br> The current portfolio is not updated.
-More changes and updates will be added shortly.
+<br> Updated portfolio with changes and more updates will be added shortly.
 Click [here](https://maryjohnben.github.io/mary-portfolio/) to view the current portfolio. </br>

 ### Initial Portfolio
 - Intro